EliottZemour/dis_project/README.md

 ```

 ## Part I: Localization Techniques for Individual Robots

 The code for part I can be found in Initial_Material >  controllers > localization.
 To run this part, open the world file `localization.wbt`.
-It should have `localization_super.c ` as controller in the supervisor node and  `localization_controller.c ` as controller in the epuck node.
+It should have `localization_super.c` as controller in the supervisor node and  `localization_controller.c` as controller for the epuck node.
 This should create csv files for the odometry results.
 The Matlab file that can be found at Initial_Material > matlab > plotmain.m should reproduce the plots presented in the report.

 ## Part II: Spatial Coordination Solutions

 ### Flocking

+* ***Obstacle***:
+  The code for the flocking in the obstacle world can be found at Initial_Material >  controllers > flocking.
+  To run this part, open the world file `obstacle-test.wbt`.
+Then select `flocking_super.c` as controller in the supervisor node and  `flocking_controller.c` as controller for the epuck nodes.
+* ***Crossing***:
+  The code for the flocking in the crossing world can be found at Initial_Material >  controllers > crossing.
+  To run this part, open the world file `crossing-test.wbt`. **XAV EXPLIQUES QUOI METTRE EN SUPER ET CONTROLLER EN FONCTION DU ROBOT ID**.
+Then select `flocking_super.c` as controller in the supervisor node and  `flocking_controller.c` as controller for the epuck nodes.

 ### Formation

 ## Part III: Particle Swarm Optimization